-2. Ordinary Resolution 8 - Authority to allot and issue shares
+2. Ordinary Resolution 7 - Authority to Directors to allot and issue shares pursuant to Section 132D of the Act

-The Company had at its 16th Annual General Meeting ("AGM") held on 28 May 2013 obtained its shareholders' approval for the general mandate for issuance of shares pursuant to Section 132D of the Act.
+The Company had at its 17th Annual General Meeting ("AGM") held on 29 May 2014 obtained its shareholders' approval for the general mandate for issuance of shares pursuant to Section 132D of the Act.
 The Company did not issue any shares pursuant to this mandate as at the date of this notice.

-The proposed Ordinary Resolution 8 is a renewal of the general mandate for issuance of shares by the Company.
-This resolution, if passed, will empower the Directors, from the date of the 17th AGM until the next AGM to allot and issue new shares of the Company up to an amount not exceeding in total 10% of the issued and paid-up share capital of the Company for the time being and for such purposes as the Directors consider would be in the best interests of the Company.
+The proposed Ordinary Resolution 7 is a renewal of the general mandate for issuance of shares by the Company.
+This resolution, if passed, will empower the Directors, from the date of the 18th AGM until the next AGM to allot and issue new shares of the Company up to an amount not exceeding in total 10% of the issued and paid-up share capital of the Company for the time being and for such purposes as the Directors consider would be in the best interests of the Company.
 This would avoid any delay and cost involved in convening a general meeting to specifically approve the aforesaid.
 This authority, unless revoked or varied at a general meeting, will expire at the next AGM of the Company.